CenkCamkiran/ConverterMicroservice-NetCore-CQRS/README.md

 - Uses Minio S3 Object Storage for store files
 - Uses Kong API Gateway for security
 - Easy to deploy, just use Dockerfile
-- Can run on any platform (Mac, Linux ve Windows)
+- Can run on any platform (Mac, Linux and Windows wherever you want!)

 ## Requirements